August 28, 2020

-HIPAA and the Affordable Care Act (ACA) also provide protections from impermissible discrimination based on a health factor in wellness programs related to group health plan coverage (such as those that encourage employees to work out, stop smoking or meet certain health standards such as a target cholesterol level).
+HIPAA and the Affordable Care Act (ACA) also provide protections from impermissible discrimination.
+These protections are based on a health factor in wellness programs related to group health plan coverage.
+An example of these programs are those that encourage employees to work out or stop smoking.
+This also includes meeting certain health standards such as a target cholesterol level.

 Preserving the States’ Role

 If a health plan provides benefits through an insurance company or HMO (an insured plan), HIPAA may be complemented by state laws that offer additional protections.
-For example, states may increase the number of days parents have to enroll newborns, adopted children, and children placed for adoption or require additional special enrollment circumstances.
+For example, states may increase number of days parents have to enroll newborns, adopted children, and children placed for adoption.
+They may also require additional special enrollment circumstances.

 Preexisting Condition Exclusions

 The ACA prohibits plans from imposing preexisting condition exclusions for plan years beginning on or after January 1, 2014.
-For prior years, HIPAA limited these exclusions and required plans to offset preexisting condition exclusion periods if the individual had prior health coverage.
+Before that, HIPAA limited these exclusions and required plans to offset preexisting condition exclusion periods if the individual had prior health coverage.
 For information on the HIPAA protections applicable to plan years prior to 2014, see the archived version of this fact sheet.

 For More Information